jnieuwen/stack-todo/README.md

 STACKTODOLOGFILE variable is set the todo will be logged to the file pointed to by STACKTODOLOGFILE.

+### st-commit

+Do a git commit -m "item on top of the stack" and pop the top of the stack.

 ### st-rev

 Reverse the order of the stack.
 This is handy when you start with an empty list